Stanley Kubrick: The Exhibition

 Giorgio Griffa: Dance of the Neurons

 Turin-based abstract-painter Giorgio Griffa’s new collection of acrylic-on-linen and watercolour-on-paper pieces at Galleria Lorcan O’Neill in Rome revolves around the golden ratio: a mathematical rule that supposedly embodies perfect order.
-However, despite scribbling down numbers on many of the paintings, Griffa seems to have chosen to disregard the rule and instead the digits dance around the page in any number of pretty, shapes, colours and sizes.
-Quite how hard Griffa may have actually thought about the golden ratio is debatable but it’s a noble concept and one that our tiny brains currently don’t have the smarts, time or resources to challenge – looking at pictures seems easier.
+However, despite scribbling down numbers on many of the paintings, Griffa seems to have chosen to disregard the rule and instead the digits dance around the page in any number of pretty shapes, colours and sizes.
+Quite how hard Griffa may have actually thought about the golden ratio is debatable but it’s a noble concept and one that our tiny brains currently don’t have the smarts, time or resources to challenge – looking at pictures is easier.

 Galleria Lorcan O’Neill, 3 Vicolo Dei Catinari.
 Open Tuesday to Saturday, 11.00-19.00.
 Until 20 December.